michaelwnau/ussf-portal/README.md

 - Working software over comprehensive documentation
 - Customer collaboration over contract negotiation
 - Responding to change over following a plan

+# End to End Testing

+End to end (E2E) testing is an important part of our software engineering practice.
+It helps us ensure that all the various components of the system can interact together properly.
+It also helps raise our confidence in upgrades and improvements as they are built.
+Since our E2E testing spans more than one application (e.g. the portal-client and portal-cms repositories) and are dependant on all those applications the E2E tests live in this repository.